Structure Time to Fuel Improvement

 Standard Ambiguity

-So it is no surprise that we get confused.
-And when we are confused we get scared and we try to relieve our fear by asking questions which doesn’t help because we don’t get clear answers so we start to discuss, and debate and argue and all this takes effort, time and inevitably money.
-But the fog of confusion does not lift.
+So, it is no surprise that we get confused.
+And when we feel confused we get scared and we try to relieve our fear by asking questions; which doesn’t help because we don’t get clear answers.
+We start to discuss, and debate and argue and all this takes effort, time and inevitably money.
+And the fog of confusion does not lift.
 If anything it gets denser.
 And the reason?
 Standard Ambiguity.

-One cause of this is the perennial confusion between purpose and process.
+One contributory factor is the perennial confusion between purpose and process.
 Purpose is the Why.
 Process is the How.
-The concept of standard applied to the Purpose will include the outcomes: the minimum acceptable (safety standard), the expected (the specification standard) and the actual (the de facto standard).
-The concept of standard applied to the process would include the standard operating procedures and the reference standards for accurate process measurement (e.g. a gold standard).
+The concept of Standard applied to the Purpose will include the outcomes: the minimum acceptable (safety standard), the expected (the specification standard) and the actual (the de facto standard).
+The concept of Standard applied to the Process would include the standard operating procedures and the reference standards for accurate process measurement (e.g. a gold standard).

 A similar situation exists in healthcare.
 Some hospitals are talking about competing to be the safest hospitals and collaborating to improve quality.
 It sounds plausible but it is rational?

 Safety is an absolute standard – it is the common minimum acceptable quality.
 No hospital should fail on safety so this is not a suitable subject for competition.
-All hospitals should collaborate to set and to maintain safety – helping each other by sharing data, information, knowledge, and understanding.
-And with that Foundation of Trust they can then compete on quality – using the competitive spirit to pull them every higher.
+All hospitals could collaborate to set and to maintain safety – helping each other by sharing data, information, knowledge, understanding and wisdom.
+And with that Foundation of Trust they can then compete on quality – using their natural competitive spirit to pull them ever higher.
 Better quality of service, better quality of delivery and better quality of performance – including financial.
 Win-win-win.
-So when the quality of everyone improves through competitive upwards pull then the level of minimum acceptable quality increases – so the Safety Standard improves too.
+And when the quality of everything improves through collaborative and competitive upwards pull, then the achievable level of minimum acceptable quality increases.
+This means that the Safety Standard can improve too.
+Everyone wins.

 Predictable and Explainable – or Not